consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 > TODO: Come up with error codes for message failures and how to propagate them to the source.
 Only the source will be notified.

 ### Minting and burning native tokens in subnets
 Native tokens are injected into the circulating supply of a subnet by applying top-down messages.
 When executed, these messages lock the number of tokens included in the `value` of the message in the `SCA` of the parent and trigger the minting of new tokens in the subnet.
-To mint new tokens in the subnet, we include a new `SubnetMint` method with `methodNum=5` to the `RewardActor`. `SubnetMint` can only be called by the `SCA` in a subnet through `ApplyMsg()` method when executing a message. `SubnetMint` funds the `SCA` with enough minted native tokens to provide the destination address with its corresponding subnet tokens (see [sample implementation](https://github.com/filecoin-project/eudico/blob/bb52565105f7fe716463b1e09dad7492569089f5/chain/consensus/actors/reward/reward_actor.go#L94)).
+To mint new tokens in the subnet, we include a new `SubnetMint` method with `methodNum=5` to the `RewardActor`. `SubnetMint` can only be called by the `SCA` in a subnet through `ApplyMsg()` method when executing a message. `SubnetMint` funds the `SCA` with enough minted native tokens to provide the destination address with its corresponding subnet tokens (see [sample implementation](https://github.com/adlrocha/builtin-actors/blob/9d3dd0b0638e9974de3059e81c588ec7338bab53/actors/reward/src/lib.rs#L237), `ExternalFunding` is renamed to `SubnetMint` in the []latest implementations](https://github.com/adlrocha/builtin-actors/issues/12)).

 Validators in subnets are exclusively rewarded in native-tokens through message fees, so the balance of the `RewardActor` in subnets is only used to increase the circulating supply in a subnet by order of the `SCA`.
 For new native tokens to be minted in a subnet, the same amount of tokens need to have been locked in the `SCA` of the parent.